Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

 Whhhuuummpp!
 An arrow pierced the cool night air of the Swiss camp in the village of Arth, landing at the feet of the leader of the Confederates.
 Fearing an imminent attack, the rabble of the peasant army quickly drew their make-shift weapons while seeking cover, steading themselves to fight for their lives and awaiting orders.

 Upon further inspection of the lone arrow, a note was found, bound tightly to its length.

-It was a warning from one of the enemy, a Habsburg Knight by the name of Henry Huenenberg, who recognised the superiority of his force and (possibly) thought that victory over such a lesser opponent would be a massive disgrace to his knightly code.
-So, in an act of absolute chivalry, he warned the peasant army that the Habsburg forces (3,000 – 5,000 of heavily armoured, well trained knights) were not going to attack the Village of Arth as the Confederates thought but were instead plotting to advance through Morgarten and that they should return to their homes.
+It was a warning from one of the enemy soldiers, a Habsburg Knight by the name of Henry Huenenberg, who recognised the superiority of his force and (possibly) thought that victory over such a lesser opponent would be a massive disgrace to his knightly code.
+So, in an act of absolute chivalry, he warned the peasant army that the Habsburg forces (3,000 – 5,000 heavily armoured, well-trained knights) were not going to attack the Village of Arth as the Confederates thought but, were instead plotting to advance through Morgarten and that they should return to their homes.

 The unsuspecting and highly confident Austrian force, led by Leopold of Austria, approached the Pass, completely unaware of what was about to unfold.
 Before they knew what hit them, the Confederate army attacked from above – throwing rocks and logs headlong into knights and coming at them with halbergs.
 Whoever wasn’t clonked on the head by a rock or log, was forced into the swamp and killed by the peasant army.

-One little act of dis-unity unravelled the plans of a vastly superior Austrian army of knights versus a band of untrained, unarmoured, outnumbered and out-resourced, but highly unified, band of Swiss peasants……
+One little act of dis-unity unraveled the plans of a vastly superior Austrian army of knights versus a band of untrained, unarmoured, outnumbered, and out-resourced, but highly unified, band of Swiss peasants……

 Do you have unity in the team you lead?